-350 Colorado is a grassroots organization that thrives thanks to our wonderful, dedicated members, team leaders, board of directors, and our executive director (our only full-time staff person).
+350 Colorado is a grassroots organization that thrives thanks to our wonderful, dedicated members, team leaders, board of directors, staff and our executive director.
 We are always looking to grow, so please email micah(at)350colorado.org if you would like to join our team of volunteers!

 Our Board of Directors:

 Judy Wagner, Board of Directors, Vice-President, Salida, CO